martinvonk/SPEI/README.md

 ## Nice to haves in the future:

-- [ ] Add way to identify best distribution on time series (with Scipy, Fitter or distfit)
+- [ ] Improve notebook documentation

 - [ ] Check SGI for other distributions